 Compressed air at 120 PSI line pressure with enough system head room to supply approximately 20 CFM.

-Electrical Power is available in single phase 120V, 3 phase 240, 3 phase 480 volts.
+Electrical Power is available in single phase 120V, 3 phase 240.,.
 The main connection panel is located approximately 160 feet from the proposed line location.
+CSI will run electrical drops to the new location as needed

 The floor is approximately 8 inch thick concrete slab with some unspecified area(s) of reinforced foundation.